 Nowadays, more than ever, I would advise in favor of going with a long-established consultancy/accountancy/law firm that provides many services apart from incorporations.
 Make sure you have a reason for setting up in Malta, and are ready to employ some locals, possibly rent an office and find local directors that are separate from the firm that is setting up your company in Malta.
 Yes, it will cost more, and the costs might be more variable, but you will be much more protected.

-Remember, the Maltese firms have nothing to lose when they set up your company in Malta.
+Remember, these Maltese corporate setup firms have nothing to lose when they set up your company in Malta.
 But if/when the tax authorities of the place you live in decide to probe into your setup, they will very quickly identify whether the setup is a sham, because the characteristics are well-known to everyone in the financial industry.
 Then you’ll face the extra tax and fines due in your country of residency, or at the very minimum have to face the task of explaining why you set up such a structure.

-Personal Residency in Portugal
+Personal Residency in Portugal (0% Tax)

 Portuguese authorities have also confirmed that there are no taxes on long-term holdings of cryptocurrencies such as Bitcoin, which is excellent news for a lot of younger people who hold cryptos and might find themselves with a significantly higher net worth in the near future if they continue to rise in value.

 Arriving and registering yourself in Portugal is very easy and can be done in a few days (the contrast with Spain is huge in this area) and you get NHR status for 10 years.
-You can also leave Portugal for a period and resume your NHR status when you come back, however the period of 10 years does not get extended under any circumstance.
+You can also leave Portugal for a period and resume your NHR status when you come back, however, the period of 10 years does not get extended under any circumstance.

 Since you have till March following the year that you become a resident to become an NHR, you cannot have one spouse be NHR and reserve another NHR for the other spouse in the future.
 It, therefore, makes sense for both to become NHRs right from the start.